Universality Laws for High-Dimensional Learning with Random Features: Introduction

 where $\cip$ denotes convergence in probability as $p \to \infty$. \end{thm}

 \begin{rem} We prove this theorem in \sref{get}.
-A special case, with $\tau_1 = \tau_2 = 0$, implies that the training errors of the kernel model and its Gaussian surrogate must necessarily have the same asymptotic limit. \end{rem}
+A special case, with $\tau_1 = \tau_2 = 0$, implies that the training errors of the nonlinear feature model and its Gaussian surrogate must necessarily have the same asymptotic limit. \end{rem}